 Great Duck Island

 Every year COA faculty member John Anderson typically has 3-5 undergraduates doing a variety of projects centered around seabird ecology on COA’s Alice Eno Research Station on Great Duck Island.
-This year’s interns include Mikey Cornish ’19, Audra McTague ’19, Molly Finch ’19.
+In 2016 this included Mikey Cornish ’19, Audra McTague ’19, Molly Finch ’19.
 For more information contact John.